 Microsoft to skill 2 mn Indians in AI, to further invest in country: Satya Nadella

-Addressing an event here, Nadella said that making sure that youth has the necessary skills in order to be able to thrive in this new AI age is the most important thing that we should be doing.
+Addressing an event in the country, Nadella said that making sure that youth has the necessary skills in order to be able to thrive in this new AI age is the most important thing that we should be doing.

 "We are happy to play our role in it.
 But it's not just the skills but also the jobs that will get created with AI," Nadella told the gathering.